 Reducing the amount of time needed for doctors to document is good for the patient.
 But, not all doctors are happy about this.
 Because it reduces their billable activities.

 Emergency Department Upgrades

-To sum up, voice recognition technology is making great strides in the field of medicine.
-Voice recognition technology increases accuracy, saves time and improves patient care.
-However, there are privacy and installation cost concerns.
+In closing, voice recognition technology is making great strides in the field of medicine.
+The technology increases accuracy, saves time and improves patient care.